maxx1031/leetcode-auto-notes/readme.md

 - **`.env`**: Your local environment configuration (API keys, etc.).
 Not version controlled.

 By following this structure, you can easily manage your solutions and generated notes.

+## Automated Committing

+To help maintain a clean and conventional commit history, this project includes an interactive script `auto_commit.sh`.

+### How to Use

+1.  **Make the script executable (one-time setup):**
+    Before you can run the script, you need to give it execution permissions.
+You only need to do this once.

+    ```bash
+    chmod +x scripts/auto_commit.sh
+    ```

+2.  **Run the script:**
+    Whenever you want to commit your changes, run the script from the project's root directory.

+    ```bash
+    ./scripts/auto_commit.sh
+    ```

+The script will then guide you through an interactive process:
+- It will ask you to choose a **commit type** (like `feat`, `fix`, `docs`).
+- It will prompt you to enter a short **commit message**.

+After you confirm, it will automatically stage all changes, commit them with the formatted message, and push them to your remote repository.